Bruno Rossi: Los Alamos

 With the completion of his work on mesotrons, Rossi turned his attention toward the war effort.
 In 1942, while commuting from Ithaca to Cambridge, Massachusetts, he became a consultant on radar development at the Radiation Laboratory of the Massachusetts Institute of Technology.
 Here, along with Greisen, he invented a "range tracking circuit", which was patented after the war.

 In early July 1943, Bethe invited Rossi to join the Manhattan Project.
 Within a month, he reported for duty at Los Alamos Laboratory.
 A few weeks later, Nora and their three-year-old daughter, Florence, joined Rossi in Los Alamos, New Mexico.
 The laboratory's director, Robert Oppenheimer, asked Rossi to form a group to develop diagnostic instruments needed to create the atomic bomb.
-He soon realized that there already existed a group with a similar mission headed by the Swiss physicist Hans H. Staub.
+He soon realised that there already existed a group with a similar mission headed by the Swiss physicist Hans H. Staub.
 The two decided to merge their efforts into a single "Detector Group".
 They were assisted by approximately twenty young researchers, including Matthew Sands an "electronic wizard", who later earned a PhD under Rossi, and David B. Nicodemus, whom Staub brought from Stanford University, who was an expert on particle detectors.